Breast Cancer Negligence Compensation Claims Guide – How Much Compensation Can I Claim? Breast Cancer Misdiagnosis

 UK Breast Cancer Statistics

-In the UK each year there are over 55,000 cases of breast cancer reported.
+Research from Cancer Research UK has found that in Britain each year, there are over 55,000 cases of breast cancer reported.
 23% of these cases could have been prevented in some way.
 Overall, there are on average just under 12,000 fatal cases of breast cancer in the UK each year (this includes men).
 This means that the fatality rate of breast cancer is somewhere around 22%.
 Many of these fatal cases could have formed breast cancer compensation claims that a personal injury solicitor could have pursued on behalf of the dependants of the victim.

 Legal Expert is one such personal injury lawyer.
-We can help both men and women who have suffered some form of clinical negligence, with caused their breast cancer to become worse, make a claim.
-Call us on the telephone number at the bottom of this guide to find out how we can help you.
+We can help both men and women who have suffered some form of clinical negligence, which caused their breast cancer to become worse, make a claim.
+To learn more about breast cancer negligence claims, call us on the telephone number at the bottom of this guide to find out how we can help you.